-- Was so focused on her notes that she rarely looked up at the audience? or
+- So focused on her notes that she rarely looked up at the audience? or

-- Was so “high energy” that he seemed to be putting on a show for himself?
+- So “high energy” that he seemed to be putting on a show for himself?

-These are both examples of putting your focus in the wrong place — and, if you’ve sat through them, I’m guessing that they left you cold.
+These are both examples of putting your focus in the wrong place — and, if you’ve sat through them, I’m guessing that those speakers left you cold.

-When a speaker isn’t connected to their content, their audience, and themselves to the right degrees or at the right times, it can be painful for everyone involved.
+When a speaker isn’t connected to their content, their audience, and themselves to the right degrees, at the right times, it can be painful for everyone involved.